Galileo-Galilei/kedro-mlflow/docs/source/03_quickstart/02_first_steps.md

 Above vanilla example is just the beginning of your experience with ``kedro-mlflow``.
 Check out the next sections to see how `kedro-mlflow`:

 - offers advanced capabilities for machine learning versioning
-- can help to create standardize pipelines for deployment in production
+- offers a way to create custom mlflow model from your kedro pipelines to deploy effortlessly in production